frederic-perez/AmE-dictionary/data/idioms.md

 __take (one’s) word for it__ To accept what one says without further verifying or investigating. _You’re right to be wary, but, in this case, I think we can take John’s word for it.
 He has no reason to lie to us._
 __take (one) aback__
 __take (quite) a toll (on someone or something)__ To cause damage or wear by using something or by hard living. _Years of sunbathing took a toll on Mary’s skin._ _Drug abuse takes quite a toll on the lives of people._
-__take (someone or something) for granted__ :two::hammer:
+__take (someone or something) for granted__ :three::hammer:
-__take (someone, something, or some place) by storm__ :six: __2__ To win or gain huge and widespread success or popularity very rapidly. _Baby Yoda took the world by storm and overshadowed his co-stars instantaneously._ _Nvidia stock price has doubled since generative AI took the world by storm last fall._ _Stability AI took the world by storm with its introduction of Stability Diffusion last summer._
+__take (someone, something, or some place) by storm__ :eight: __2__ To win or gain huge and widespread success or popularity very rapidly. _Baby Yoda took the world by storm and overshadowed his co-stars instantaneously._ _Nvidia stock price has doubled since generative AI took the world by storm last fall._ _Stability AI took the world by storm with its introduction of Stability Diffusion last summer._
 __take (someone) under (one’s) wing__
 __take (something) for a spin__ :two: To take a brief, leisurely ride in a vehicle, especially an automobile. _Do you want to go take my dad’s Corvette for a spin later?_
 __take (something) into consideration__